a1454/video-translator/README.md

 - Extract audio from YouTube videos using yt-dlp
 - Convert speech to text using OpenAI Whisper
-- Translate text to multiple languages using Google Translate
+- Translate text to multiple languages using OpenAI GPT-3.5 Turbo
 - Convert translated text to speech using gTTS
 - Download the final translated audio as MP3
 - Web interface for easy usage